alyssability/alyssability.github.io/_posts/2021-4-Strengths.md

 - Has an insatiable appetite for more information.
 - Routinely pinpoints areas where upgrades are needed.
 - Enjoys discovering new techniques to do something even better.

+The real benefit of understanding these themes is through application of these strengths to accomplish your goals.
+Additionally, I've enjoyed working to ignite these strengths even further.
+For example, I used these strengths to find, interview amd land my last two roles in Technology Risk Management.